THE CAUSES OF WORKERS COMPENSATION RETALIATION CLAIMS

 • If there's a layoff or reduction in force.

-• Where they were “singled out” or otherwise treated “differently” than others.
+• Where the worker was "singled out" or otherwise treated differently than others.

 • Where the company makes return-to-work or light-duty decisions without medical proof.